oasis-tcs/csaf/csaf_2.1/prose/edit/src/tests-01-mndtr-50-product-version-range-rules.md

 ### Product Version Range Rules

-For each element of type `$['$defs'].branches_t` with `category` of `product_version_range`, it MUST be tested that the value of `name` complies with the rules given in section [sec](#branches-type---name-under-product-version-range).
+For each element of type `$['$defs'].branches_t` with `category` of `product_version_range`, it SHALL be tested that the value of `name` complies with the rules given in section [sec](#branches-type---name-under-product-version-range).
-VERS types not supported by the implementation SHALL result in a warning which MUST include the VERS type name used.
+VERS types not supported by the implementation SHALL result in a warning which SHALL include the VERS type name used.
-Nevertheless, all other rules MUST be checked to the extent possible.
+Nevertheless, all other rules SHALL be checked to the extent possible.

 The relevant path for this test is: